kelseyduffy/learning-vue/vue-js-zero-to-mastery/ZTM Vue Course Code/Section 6 - adv components/notes.md

 - send it into the element in the template

 mutating the data in the child component doesnt change anything in the parent component
+- can have the child emit a custom event
+- have the parent listen for the custom event